ToxMox/ToxMoxPanZoomer/README.md

 - If OBS crashes on startup, check your Python installation is compatible
 - If viewport alignment is incorrect, you'll see a warning in the script UI - set the viewport source alignment to Top Left in Edit Transform
 - If sources aren't appearing in dropdowns, use the "Refresh Scenes and Sources" button
+- If you don't see any sources in the Target Display Capture Source dropdown, make sure you have Display Capture sources in your scene
+- If you don't see any sources in the Viewport Color Source dropdown, make sure you have Color Sources in your scene

 ## Acknowledgements

 - Huge thanks to Jhuderis of BEACN who inspired me to make this script, gave me feature ideas, and helped test.
 Check out https://www.beacn.com/ for some awesome audio equipment geared towards streamers!
-- This script was inspired by https://github.com/BlankSourceCode/obs-zoom-to-mouse
+- This script was also inspired by https://github.com/BlankSourceCode/obs-zoom-to-mouse
 - I am not a programmer.
 Just a very technical person who kind of undestands code.
 This script was generated largely by AI.

 ## License